 |Assay values for dilution skin|

 |Mining recovery to be assumed for each mining location|

-As general rule, all ore reserve statements should be made in accordance with the latest release of the Australasian Institute of Mining and Metallurgy (AusIMM) Joint Ore Reserves Committee (JORC) Code, which sets out how reserves and resources should be classified and what qualifications are required to sign off the statement.
+As general rule, all ore reserve statements should be made in accordance with the latest release of the Australasian Institute of Mining and Metallurgy (AusIMM) Joint Ore Reserves Committee (JORC) Code (2012 version due for update late 2022), which sets out how reserves and resources should be classified and what qualifications are required to sign off the statement.

 The Code has special sections dealing with coal and placer deposits, as well as a more recent release dealing with diamond deposits.